 Sports Management involves handling nearly all aspects of an athletic program’s competition.
 These aspects include athletic training, providing suitable resources, ensuring the team and coach are on good terms, and handling other tasks necessary while conducting a sports tournament.
 A sports manager is an individual who is endowed with all these tasks.

-Sports managers are highly skilled professionals that operate in a variety of capacities, all to assist a sports organization by promoting its goals and ensuring profitability.
+Sports managers are highly skilled professionals that operate in a variety of capacities, all to assist a sports organisation by promoting its goals and ensuring profitability.
 From amateur leagues and high schools to professional teams, these managers are needed at all levels of the sport.
 They typically work in an office setting, but during an athletic season, they may be required to travel for events and/or work extended hours or 7-day work weeks.

 What Does a Sports Manager Do?